Private Sector Engagement

 • Mobilize public and private finance

-• Scale and enhance programmatic impact
+• Scale up and strengthen programmatic impact

 Request for Information (RFI): Building a Private Sector Database

-• Conduct targeted outreach
+• Conduct targeted outreach activities

-• Identify relevant partner
+• Identify relevant partners

 • Identify capacity-building opportunities

-Written submissions through the RFI allow companies to present their profile, products and services, technical capacities, qualifications and relevant experience.
-The database will serve as a dynamic knowledge and engagement platform, capturing:
+The written information submitted through the RFI allows companies to present their profile, products and services, technical capacities, qualifications and relevant experience.

 • Sector expertise